 If you have not done the run before please contact us and tell us your name, date of birth, estimated time for 2.3 miles and club (or unattached) and we'll get a number and provisional handicap ready for you.
 We have a problem of success at present.
 We can't easily cope with more than 30 runners so we may have to hold you on a waiting list.
 But we will not turn away people who already have a number and who turn up on the day.

-As from September 2013 we are also having to introduce a new rule.
-If you are not registered before the first runners have set off Paul will not be able to let you race.
+If you are not registered before the first runners have set off we will not be able to let you race.
 To get people off in good time and register those arriving late is not possible.
 Alternatively if you know you are going to race and want to register via email that will be fine.
-Paul can accept email entries up to 11.45am on the morning of the race.
+We can accept email entries up to 11.45am on the morning of the race.

 The race is organised by a group of volunteers.
 After a while we'll ask you to "volunteer" to marshal.
 We hope you'll be able to but it's not compulsory.
 At the moment your turn comes round about every 18 months.